vpa-research/libsl-parser/readme.md

 val library = libSL.loadFromFile("path/to/lsl/file")
 ```

-The constructor of LibSL() sets the path to the working dir.
-This dir can contain .lsl files to be imported
+The parameters of LibSL(...) constructor are the path to the working dir and the context which, if not specified,
+is set by default.
+Working dir can contain .lsl files to be imported
 via `import` keyword of LibSL.
 If this feature isn't needed, an empty string should be passed.

 After execution of this code, variable `library` will contain the LSL Tree nodes representing the description structure.